univention/ucs-school/doc/devel/README_SiSoPi.rst

 Requirements
 ------------

-* A single source database exists that knows all users and has globally unique recordUIDs them.
+* A single source database exists, that knows all users and has globally unique recordUIDs for them.
-* OU spanning user accounts are used (a user can be member of multiple schools).
+* OU spanning user accounts (a user can be member of multiple schools).
 * The source database exports separate CSV files per school and user type.
 * Each school imports its users separately at a time and order of their choosing.
-* As imports are done in random order, it is possible that to move a user from one school to another,it is first removed in one school and imported at the other school at a later time.
-The user account must not be deleting in the meantime.
+* As imports are done in random order, it is possible that to move a user from one school to another, it is first removed in one school and imported at the other school at a later time.
+The user account must not be deleted in the meantime.

 Implementation
 --------------